Skip to Main Content Skip to Footer Content

 Whether you're using one or multiple home service contractors, talk to each one about what you can expect when it comes to the actual work and cleanup.
 A reputable contractor will be more than happy to explain the job and how they intend to do a thorough cleanup (including construction dust) after any project is complete.

-Home Renovation Cleanup Tips
+Home Renovation Dust Cleanup Tips

 The same risks associated with long-term exposure to construction dust are also present when tackling the initial cleanup.
 If you have current or past respiratory health concerns or are sensitive to dust, consider hiring professionals to help remove construction dust from your living spaces.